Home Inspection in Vaughan

 Why a Home Inspection is Non-Negotiable in Vaughan

-9.6% of Vaughan's active listings fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
+9.6% of Vaughan's homes fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
 These are not cosmetic issues — they affect insurance eligibility and resale value.
 An RHI certified inspector identifies these before you sign.

 Questions about inspection in Vaughan